- School Life

-The issuing of FPNs will comply with the Code of Conduct and practise as determined by the Local Authority.
-We would recommend that all parents/carers familiarise themselves with the school Attendance Policy.
+The issuing of Penalty Notices will comply with the Code of Conduct and practice as determined by the Local Authority.
+We would recommend that all parents/carers familiarise themselves with the School Attendance Policy.

 How do I update my child's details including my contact details?

 If you would like to make changes to your’s or your child’s personal details this can be done via the SIMS Parent App.

 How do I make payments for trips, food and other resources?

 The School uses an online payment system called Pay 360 (formerly SIMS Pay).
 On here you can pay the following:

 - Residential & Day Trips.
 Once consent has been given please allow 24-48 hours for the system to update